softleader/softleader-framework-starter/README.md

 2. Export it as a Deployable plug-ins and fragments
 3. Copy jar into `${ECLIPSE_HOME}/../dropins`
 4. Restart your Eclipse
-5. Now you can new a SoftLeader Starter Project
+5. Now you can new a SoftLeader Project

 ## Required